-The longest single-state, multi-use trail in the nation is finished!
+The longest single-state, multi-use trail in the nation is open every day—even through the winter months!

 The Empire State Trail, which effectively links NYC to Canada (and Buffalo to Albany), was first announced by Governor Cuomo in 2017.
 The project originally proposed the construction of 350 new miles of trail to create the largest state multi-use trail network in the entire country!